anttonalberdi/hilldiv2/README.md

 ### Hill numbers diversity metrics

-The single function ***hilldiv()*** is used to calculate neutral, phylogenetic and functional Hill numbers, depending on the information that is inputed to the function.
-If only the count data is inputed, then neutral (aka taxonomic) Hill numbers are computed.
-If a phylogenetic tree is also inputed, then phylogenetic Hill numbers are computed.
-If a distance matrix is imputed, then functional Hill numbers are computed.
-If no q-value is used, Hill numbers of order of diversity q=0, q=1 and q=2 are computed as default.
+The versatile function ***hilldiv()*** serves to compute Hill numbers of different types – neutral, phylogenetic, and functional – based on the input provided.
+When only count data is supplied, the function calculates neutral Hill numbers, which are also known as taxonomic Hill numbers.
+When both count data and a phylogenetic tree are provided, the function computes phylogenetic Hill numbers.
+If a distance matrix is included as input, the function calculates functional Hill numbers.
+In the absence of a specific q-value, the function defaults to calculating Hill numbers of order q=0, q=1, and q=2 to measure diversity.

 ```r
 hilldiv(data=counts)